mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 * [ansible-role-tinypilot](https://github.com/mtlynch/ansible-role-tinypilot): The Ansible role for installing TinyPilot and its dependencies as systemd services.

 ---
-*Special thanks to Maxim Devaev for his contributions to TinyPilot and his incredible work on [uStreamer](https://github.com/pikvm/ustreamer).*
+*Special thanks to Maxim Devaev for his incredible work on [uStreamer](https://github.com/pikvm/ustreamer) and his contributions to TinyPilot.*